-Students without valid Study Permits will not be allowed to enrol.
-All international students admitted to graduate studies degree programs must have a valid Study Permit issued by Citizenship and Immigration Canada (CIC).
-A copy of the Study Permit must be submitted to the Graduate studies Office (GSO) upon arrival at the University.
+International graduate sStudents without valid Study Permits will not be allowed to enrol.
+All iiInternational students admitted to graduate studies degree programs must have a valid Study Permit issued by Citizenship and Immigration Canada (CIC), provided that their program of study is longer than six months.
+A copy of the Study Permit must be submitted to the Graduate studies Office (GSO)School of Graduate Studies (SGS) upon arrival at the University.
+International graduate students without valid Study Permits will not be allowed to enroll.